|Hercule et les juments de Diomède ? Ces mangeuses de chair humaine qu'Hercule rendit dociles ?|

 3:48-- FE : This company has published another book called "McCann's Guilt" (translation), but that was not banned.

 3:50-- The publisher's lawyer has finished.
 Lawyer from TVI television channel is talking now.

 4:03-- MC : The McCanns have presented us with another process (the new criminal proceedings) to try to control the media.
 The McCanns want to take advantage of all the media work done.

 4:06-- TVI lawyer has finished his speech, thanks the court judge for the way she has organised proceedings.
 Lawyer for VC films, the company that made the documentary, is on his feet.

 4:15-- ACP : I believe if the judge who decided on the injunction had seen the police and prosecution files, it would not have happened.

 4:41-- Isabel Duarte is on her feet now, and is giving an impassioned speech.

 4:42-- ID : Goncalo Amaral is using the book to take revenge on the McCanns.
 The book has been organised and written in order to prove the McCanns are guilty.

 4:45-- Duarte is reading out a report on the book by a Portuguese language expert.
 She is questioning the motives of a witness for Mr Amaral, chief investigator Ricardo Paiva.
 She says Paiva received reports from across Europe with new info about Madeleine, but he still kept case shelved.
-ID says Pavia has lied to the court during these proceedings.
+ID says Paiva has lied to the court during these proceedings.
 She says he has been inconsistent about the accuracy of sniffer dogs.
-ID says that during the Madeleine investigation Pavia stated the sniffer dogs had failed at least once.
+ID says that during the Madeleine investigation Paiva stated the sniffer dogs had failed at least once.

 5:23-- Court proceedings have finished.
 The ruling on the ban is to be delivered on the 18th of February at 1030.